 After you file your adoption case, there are certain forms that must be provided to the judge and to the county's child welfare agency.
 Read on for more information about which forms to provide to whom.

 Remember, most adoptions require you to submit to a home study and complete an affidavit listing the fees you paid for the adoption.
 If you are related to the child, the judge can waive these requirements.
 You already completed the application to waive these requirements when you completed and filed your initial forms.

-Bring the following documents to the 3rd floor of family court and drop them in the drop box for your judge (or you can mail them to 601 N. Pecos Rd, Las Vegas, NV 89101:
+Bring the following documents to family court and drop them in the Department Drop Box located on the 1st floor outside the Self-Help Center (or you can mail them to 601 N. Pecos Rd, Las Vegas, NV 89101:

 - A filed copy of the Ex Parte Application to Waive Child Welfare Investigation & Affidavit of Fees